shokokb/shokokb-portfolio/README.md

 ---

+## Research & Learning

+2026-01-06: Checked the relation between embroidery and topology in math.

+---

 ## Engish Learning
 2026-01-06: [English Breaking News] Noted that household waste increased by 25% during the New Year holidays.